Vincent Alexis-Laona, Instructional Coach

 Lindsey Dolge, 5th and 6th Grade Principal

 Lindsey Dolge believes education is a gateway to opportunity.
 She leads with the conviction that every student has the ability to make significant academic progress while being held to high academic and behavioral expectations.
 Ms. Dolge worked with the founding team at the Kauffman School as a writing teacher, and later served as an Instructional Coach.
 She now serves as principal and continues to coach reading teachers.
-Prior to joining the Kauffman School team, Ms. Dolge worked at a local charter school in Kansas City, Missouri and spent her summers supporting and coaching first-year teachers.
+Prior to joining the Kauffman School team, Ms. Dolge worked at a local charter school in Kansas City, MO and spent her summers supporting and coaching first-year teachers.
 She holds her Masters of Education from Rockhurst University.
 This year, Ms. Dolge anticipates building on the strong foundation laid last year with staff and students.
 Her team is ready to prepare fifth and sixth graders for college and empower them to be successful leaders and global participants.

 Kristin Hart, Dean of Students